oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/inline-editing.rst

 Supported Search API's for ``related-id-relation-editor-view``
 --------------------------------------------------------------

-Please find the list of supported search APIs in the :ref:`Search APIs section <bundle-docs-platform-form-bundle-search-apis>`.
+The list of supported search APIs is available in the :ref:`Search APIs section <bundle-docs-platform-form-bundle-search-apis>`.

 .. include:: /include/include-links-dev.rst
    :start-after: begin